schollz/graintopia/README.md

 three lands. each land has six grains. each grain moves with physics modeled by 1d kinematics of interlocked elastic beads of random masses. the width of the grain corresponds to the size of the sample. the speed, volume, pan, and direction of the sample is controlled through internalized random oscillations. these oscillations have a macro control, or micro control [if you want to venture into editing the heavily commented code](https://github.com/schollz/graintopia/blob/main/lib/Engine_Graintopia.sc#L66-L78) (encouraged!!).

-this script was born out of creating [a sampling demo for the ceti workshop series](https://github.com/schollz/workshops/blob/main/2023-03-ceti-supercollider/lush-sound-baths/workshop.scd#L468-L586). it has [a standalone SuperCollider implementation called Ube](https://schollz.com/tinker/ube/) (though Ube is missing the organic physics controls).
+this script was born out of creating [a sampling demo for the ceti workshop series](https://github.com/schollz/workshops/blob/main/2023-03-ceti-supercollider/lush-sound-baths/workshop.scd#L468-L586). it has [a standalone SuperCollider implementation called Ube](https://schollz.com/tinker/ube/) (though Ube is missing the organic physics controls). its origin is also in [barcode](https://llllllll.co/t/barcode/35297) which has its provenance [in the softcut norns study #3](https://monome.org/docs/norns/softcut/#3-cut-and-poll).

 ## Requirements